Regional, Systemic and Radiological Anatomy

 The program provides unique reference material not only for medical students, but also for professionals in all medical disciplines involving anatomy and radiology.
 However, also interested non-specialists can explore the inner structure of the human body using the 3D-Navigator.

-The program was first published in 2000, with an improved version published in 2003.
+Voxel-Man 3D-Navigator: Inner Organs was first published in 2000 by Springer-Verlag, with an improved version published in 2003.

 - Karl Heinz Höhne, Bernhard Pflesser, Andreas Pommert, Kay Priesmeyer, Martin Riemer, Thomas Schiemann, Rainer Schubert, Ulf Tiede, Hans Frederking, Sebastian Gehrmann, Stefan Noster, Udo Schumacher: VOXEL-MAN 3D Navigator: Inner Organs.
 Regional, Systemic and Radiological Anatomy.
 Innere Organe.
 Topographische, Systematische und Radiologische Anatomie.
 Springer-Verlag Electronic Media, Heidelberg, 2003.
 (DVD, ISBN 978-3-540-40069-1).